 This post contains affiliate links.
 If you buy through these links, I may earn a small commission.

-We love green beans, and usually grow runner beans every year.
-I try to can up at least four dozen pint jars of runner beans every year to store in our Cold Room.
+We love green beans, and usually grow pole beans (also called runner beans) every year.
+I try to can up at least four dozen pint jars of beans every year to store in our Cold Room.

 If you’re thinking of building your own greenhouse (and why not?) here’s a great book to get some ideas from.
 I bought it the year before we built ours and had the chance to read it over several times.
 There are a lot of great tips and hints in the book.

 Can I Grow Green Beans in a Greenhouse?

 Yes!
 You absolutely can grow green beans in a greenhouse or a hoop house.
 If you have a soil floor in the greenhouse, you can just plant beans seeds (or bean seedlings) right into the ground.

 If you have a small garden or a small greenhouse, I would recommend growing these climbing beans with some kind of cane or wigwam support structure as you get much larger harvests in a small space.

 Is a Greenhouse Necessary to Grow Green Beans?

 No, not all.
 You don’t need a greenhouse to grow beans.

 People can grow beans outside here in Zone 3, but remember that beans are a heat loving plant and cannot take any frost.
 Whether you can grow them outside in your garden depends on your night time temperatures.